bashbaugh/old-personal-site/_posts/2018-08-09-Why-Jekyll-is-so-great.md

 Suppose you want to create a blog.
 But you don't want to use one of those drag-and-drop, Word-style, CMS (content management system) programs like [Wordpress](https://wordpress.org/) or [Blogger](https://www.blogger.com/), because first of all you want more control and customization, and second of all you want to program your site, not just design it.
 You have several options.

-You could program the whole site, with a backend, using a framework in some language like python, java, go, or C - but writing a whole backend _and_ frontend just for a simple _blog_?
-Overkill.
+You could program the whole site, with a backend, using a framework in some language like python, java, or C - but writing a whole backend _and_ frontend just for a simple _blog_?
+You might not want to do that.

 Or you could write a 100% static site - but this is obviously not a reality for a blog, because every time you wrote a new post, you'd have to go back and add the links for that post to the archive pages and such.
 You _could_ do this in a scrape, but it wouldn't be very flexible.